 If you have your baby at home, you’ll have:

 - Less chance of getting an infection.

-- Eradicated the risks associated with interventions like forceps and ventouse.
+- Less chance of the risks associated with interventions like forceps and ventouse.

 - Less chance of your baby being admitted to a neonatal department, even after a complicated pregnancy.